kdhenderson/kdhenderson.github.io/_pages/about.md

 Please check out my portfolio and feel free to contact me.
 I'm always looking for new challenges and ways to apply my skills.

-For a portfolio of past python projects, please take a look at http://kdhende.pythonanywhere.com/works.html.
+For a portfolio of past python projects, please take a look at [my pythonanywhere site](http://kdhende.pythonanywhere.com/works.html).